We love a good pork steak here, the beautiful crispy brown sear, and the tender, juicy meat on the inside, cooked to perfection.

 - Pour half of the bbq sauce into a 12" cast iron skillet on medium heat and bring to a simmer, stirring often.

 - Add 2 steaks cooking for 7 minutes on each side.
-Transfer to a plate, add the remainder of the sauce, then cook the last 2 steaks.
+Transfer to a plate to rest before adding the remaining barbeque sauce and the last two steaks.